fieldstrength/probability/README.md

 ```
 #### The Monty Hall Problem

-The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is famous brain teaser which exposes the fact that our intuitions about probability can sometimes go badly astray.
+The [Monty Hall problem](https://en.wikipedia.org/wiki/Monty_Hall_problem) is famous brain teaser which exposes the fact that our intuitions about probability can go badly astray.

 A contestant on a game show is presented with three doors, one of which has a prize behind it.
 They make an initial guess which door holds the prize.
 Next the host opens one of the other two doors, revealing that there is no prize behind it.
 Finally, the contestant can choose either to stay with their original choice or switch to the other unopened door.
 So what is the best strategy for the contestant?